thomafred/kbuild_skeleton/README.md

 In this case, all objectes under `main/` subdirectory are combined together into `main/builtin.o`, and all objects under `lib/` subdirectory are archived as `lib/lib.a`.
-Finally, they are linked to generate the final application, `myapp`.
+Finally, they are linked to generate the final application.

 About the detail of how to write makefiles under subdirectories, refer to:
 `Documentation/kbuild/makefiles.txt`.